Healthcare Services Group Inc. (HCSG) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for HCSG is $15.60, which is $1.53 above the current market price.
-The public float for HCSG is 73.55M, and currently, shorts hold a 6.94% of that float.
-The average trading volume for HCSG on March 15, 2023 was 753.81K shares.
+The average price predicted for Healthcare Services Group Inc. (HCSG) by analysts is $15.60, which is $1.25 above the current market price.
+The public float for HCSG is 73.55M, and at present, short sellers hold a 6.94% of that float.
+On March 16, 2023, the average trading volume of HCSG was 776.47K shares.

 HCSG’s Market Performance

-The stock of Healthcare Services Group Inc. (HCSG) has seen a 3.62% increase in the past week, with a 3.04% rise in the past month, and a 0.00% fall in the past quarter.
-The volatility ratio for the week is 3.57%, and the volatility levels for the past 30 days are at 3.90% for HCSG.
-The simple moving average for the last 20 days is -2.23% for HCSG stock, with a simple moving average of -8.95% for the last 200 days.
+HCSG’s stock has seen a 5.02% increase for the week, with a 2.09% rise in the past month and a 0.61% gain in the past quarter.
+The volatility ratio for the week is 4.02%, and the volatility levels for the past 30 days are at 3.97% for Healthcare Services Group Inc. The simple moving average for the last 20 days is -0.11% for HCSG stock, with a simple moving average of -6.84% for the last 200 days.

 Analysts’ Opinion of HCSG